rancher/elemental-toolkit/DEVELOPMENT.md

 ## Enable video capture on virtualbox (packer, tests)

 When building the images with packer or running the tests with virtualbox, there is a possibility of enabling video capture of the machine output for easy troubleshooting.
-This is helful on situations when we cannot access the machine directly like in CI tests.
+This is helpful in situations where we cannot access the machine directly like in CI tests.

 This is disabled by default but can be enabled so the output is captured.
 The CI is prepared to save the resulting artifacts if this is enabled.